 Françoise Gri was appointed to our Board of Directors in May 2015.
-Ms. Gri brings over 30 years of international business experience to WNS, most recently as Chief Executive Officer of Pierre & Vacances-Center Parcs Group, a European leader in local tourism.
+Ms. Gri brings over 31 years of international business experience to WNS, most recently as Chief Executive Officer of Pierre & Vacances-Center Parcs Group, a European leader in local tourism.
 In her previous roles, she was Executive Vice President - France, and then for all of Southern Europe, at Manpower, Inc., a workforce solutions company which she joined in 2007.
 During her 26-year career at IBM, she served in various executive positions, being at last as the President and Country GM for IBM France.
-She is a chairperson of INSEEC U, which is a private multidisciplinary higher education and research institution, and a member of the Board of Directors and chairperson of the Risk Committee at Credit Agricole.
-She is also on the board of Credit Agricole Investment Banking and an independent lead director at Edenred.
-Ms. Gri has a Master of Science degree in Computer Engineering from Ecole Nationale Superieure d'Informatique et Mathematiques Appliquees ENSIMAG) in Grenoble, France.
-The business address of Ms. Gri is 25, Rue des Vaussourds, 92500 Rueil Malmaison, France.
+She is a chairperson of Omnes Education erstwhile known as INSEEC U, which is a private multidisciplinary higher education and research institution, and a member of the Board of Directors and chairperson of the Risk Committee at Credit Agricole.
+She is also on the board of Francaise Des Jeux, Credit Agricole Investment Banking and acts as an independent lead director at Edenred.
+Ms. Gri has a Master of Science degree in Computer Engineering from Ecole Nationale Superieure d'Informatique et Mathematiques Appliquees ENSIMAG in Grenoble, France.
+The business address of Ms. Gri is 91 Boulevard Raspail 75006 Paris.

 Keith Haviland was appointed to our Board of Directors in July 2017.
-He brings 35 years of global technology and business experience to WNS, including strategic vision, executive leadership, operational execution and C-suite relationships.
-He spent 23 years with Accenture where he was a key founder of their offshore business model and global delivery network for their Technology Services later becoming responsible for all client-facing technology.
+He brings significant global technology and business experience to WNS, including strategic vision, executive leadership, operational execution and C-suite relationships.
+He spent 23 years with Accenture where he was a key founder of their offshore business model and technology global delivery network, creating Accenture's centres in India and other locations.
+He later becoming responsible for all client -facing technology services including consulting, systems integration and outsourcing.
 He finished his tenure at Accenture in 2013 as Senior Managing Director of Technology Services and a member of their Global Leadership Council.
-Currently, Keith is an Emmy nominated film producer and the founder of Haviland Digital Limited, a company dedicated to creating award-winning intelligent film, television and digital media.
-He also serves on the board of Mission Control Productions Limited, Mirabilis Technology Services Limited, Caravan Media Limited, Haviland Digital Co-Productions Limited, 35 Yard Development Limited and Tin Goose Films Ltd. Mr. Haviland received a Master of Arts degree from Gonville and Caius College, Cambridge University in Mathematics and Management Science and is Fellow of the British Computer Society, a Fellow of the Institution of Engineering and Technology and a Liveryman of the Worshipful Company of Information Technologists.
+Currently, Keith is an Emmy nominated and award winning film producer and the founder of Haviland Digital Limited, a company dedicated to creating award-winning intelligent film, television and digital media.
+He also serves on the board of several private companies viz Mission Control Productions Limited, Caravan Media Limited, 35 Yard Development Limited and Tin Goose Films Ltd. Mr. Haviland received a Master of Arts degree from Gonville and Caius College, Cambridge University in Mathematics and Management Science and is Fellow of the British Computer Society, a Fellow of the Institution of Engineering and Technology and a Liveryman of the Worshipful Company of Information Technologists.
 The business address of Mr. Haviland is 8 Albany Park Road, Kingston Upon Thames, London, KT2 5SW, United Kingdom.